 Researchers have found many signals that your daughter may be addicted to drugs.
 These signs help parents to decide whether their daughter has a problem with drug addiction.
 Sometimes it can be difficult to tell whether your daughter is abusing drugs, or whether she is addicted to drugs.
 While your daughter may be abusing drugs, and that is horrible in itself, it could be worse.
 Addiction to drugs means that your daughter cannot quit drugs without being sick.

 In order to keep themselves healthy, many addicts must continue to take their drug of choice in order to function.
 This is the addiction.
 Your daughter cannot voluntarily quit the drug without going through withdrawal symptoms.
 If you are concerned that your daughter may be addicted to drugs, there are signs you can look for.
-The U.S. Department of Health and Human Services has identified several signs that parents can look for.

 Physical Signs of Drug and Alcohol Abuse